Social media is key to UB’s image, reputation and outreach.

 Don’t post more than a few times a day or you’ll clutter your followers’ news feeds.

 once a day

-If you have several photos from one event, consider creating a collage through a third-party app like Diptic.
+If you have several photos from one event, consider adding multiple photos to one post or creating a Story.

 a few times a week